You have no items in your bag

 First things first.
 Let’s talk about the skin around the eyes and what makes it unique to the rest of your face and body.

-You may or may not have realized that the skin around the eyes is thinner and more fragile than other parts of your body.
+You may or may not have realized that the skin around the eyes is "the thinnest and most delicate on the body," says board-certified dermatologist Morgan Rabach, M.D.
 This sensitive skin combined with the constant movements of our eyes surveying the world around us, smiling with our loved ones, and squinting because we forgot our sunglasses, all create the perfect storm for creating those pesky fine lines and wrinkles around the area.

-Once you add a few decades of sun damage (unless you live in a cave), you can see how the problem would only get worse with time.
+Once you add a few decades of sun damage (unless you live in a cave), blue light from screens, and pollution, you can see how the problem would only get worse with time.
 As our skin ages, our bodies also produce less collagen and elastin, two key ingredients that keep our skin looking renewed and refreshed.

 Eye Cream: Who Needs it and When?